What Factors Affect Enzyme Function? A Deep Dive into Enzymatic Activity

 10. Allosteric Regulation: Conformational Changes and Enzyme Activity

 Allosteric regulation involves the binding of a molecule (an allosteric effector) to a site on the enzyme other than the active site (allosteric site), causing a conformational change that affects the enzyme's activity.
-In practice, allosteric effectors can be either activators or inhibitors, depending on their effect on the enzyme's conformation.
+Allosteric effectors can be either activators or inhibitors, depending on their effect on the enzyme's conformation.
 This type of regulation allows for rapid and sensitive control of enzyme activity in response to changing cellular conditions.

 Frequently Asked Questions (FAQ)